jsamrei/slate/source/basics/getting-started.html.markdown

 # Getting Started

-Zillabyte is a command-line tool that allows you to write a flow that processes the web.
+Zillabyte allows you to write a flow that processes the web.

 Zillabyte assumes familiarity with the command-line.
 Familiarity with both will go a long way in helping users understand why Zillabyte works the way it does.